oracle-livelabs/oci-migration/streaming-kafka/stream/stream.md

      - Then click **Create Stream Pool**
 4. Let fill the wizard:
      - Type a name for the stream pool: **pool**
-     - Clik **Show Advanced Options**
+     - Click **Show Advanced Options**
      - Enable **Auto create topics**
      - Click **Create**

      We could create the topics manually.
-But this makes this tutorial shorter.
+But this makes this tutorial shorter...

      ![streampool-create](images/streampool-create.png)